Polynomial-B/myco-project/README.md

 ![](./README-assets/screenshot1.png)

-## IMPORTANT: Avoid using Format Document on the show.ejs page

-An error occurs when using 'format document' in the show.ejs page.
-This error adds a space at line 13 column 77 which breaks the "special-id" class assignment.
-This may be a VS Code or extension bug but isn't something that I've looked into with much success.

 ## Future Updates

 - Each mushroom card on the homepage should be a hyperlink wherever it is clicked, currently the hyperlink is only on the mushroom's name.
 This would help improve UX, especially for smaller device use.